mhalushka/miRge3.0/docs/To-do.md

 - [ ] SVM re-implementation
 - [ ] PDF and HTML output
 - [ ] Incorporate SQLite db for quick query and visualization
+- [ ] A function to handle Batch effect?
 - [ ] `Add features here`

 ## Additional features - Customization of software: